Pirate-Hunter-Zoro/CityConnections/README.md

 Nishant Shrestha<br>

 ## Project Information
 *This project reads in a collection of edges from a file, which represent edges between nodes in a graph.
-Then, the user has a choice to implement different underlying graph structures and different algorithms to yield a minimum spanning tree.*
+Edges are defined explicitly in each location text file, which implicitly defines the nodes.
+There are no disconnected nodes–all graphs are connected. <br>
+The graph sizes and runtimes for each algorithm are presented, and the most recently run minimum spanning tree result is stored in 'Output.txt'.
+The way the Timer class is set up, this means that a minimum spanning tree of 'SanFrancisco.txt' is in 'Output.txt'.*

 ## How to run it
 *Navigate to a folder on your computer in which you would like the project contents to go.
 Then run the following command: <br>*